 Importantly, the 0.8km yellow / 2km brown distance are the 10 and 25 minutes walk journeys covers other education and shopping facilities.
-There are, therefore, opportunities for residents/students to access a range of shopping, employment, leisure, and service facilities on foot.
+There are, therefore, opportunities for residents to access a range of shopping, employment, leisure, and service facilities on foot.

-For the key urban areas a 200m desirable distance to bus stops based on urban studies corresponds to a walk time of 2.5 minutes, based upon typical normal walking speed, the edge of site lies well within this distance for the stops shown on Great Howard Street.
+For the key urban areas a 200m desirable distance to bus stops based on urban studies corresponds to a walk time of 2.5 minutes, based upon typical normal walking speed, the site lies well within this distance for the stops shown on Byrom Street.